 We encourage international students to get the most up-to-date information by:

-Department of Health and Human Services (DHHS) provides information about coronavirus (COVID-19) in many languages.
+DHHS provides information about coronavirus (COVID-19) in many languages.

-The Department is working closely with the Department of Jobs, Precincts and Regions, and universities, TAFEs and training providers to understand and respond to the impacts of coronavirus (COVID-19) on international students.
+We are working closely with the Department of Jobs, Precincts and Regions, and universities, TAFEs and training providers to understand and respond to the impacts of coronavirus (COVID-19) on international students.

 VET delivered to school students at Registered Training Organisations